nikhil647/Interview-Questions-And-Answers/Node (In Progress) .md

 ***
 **What are streams?**
 ```
-In Node.js, streams are a key feature that allows you to work with data in a sequential and efficient manner, especially when dealing with large datasets or performing I/O operations
+It is way to handle data efficiently.
+They allow you to read and write data in chunks, instead of having to load the entire dataset into memory at once.
+This is especially useful for working with large datasets, or datasets that are constantly being updated.
 ```
 ***